cysouw/diathesis/text/c08_infinitive.md

 - Er hat das Haus bauen dürfen.
 - Es ist bekannt, dass er das Haus [bauen] [hat dürfen].

-### *werden + Infiniv* Future
+### *werden + Infiniv* Future {#sec:infinitive-werden-modal}

-The light verb *werden* is traditionally classified as a 'future' auxiliary, but is only very rarely used as a real temporal future (the Präsens is mostly used for future time reference in German).
+The light verb *werden* is traditionally classified as a 'future' auxiliary, but is only very rarely used as a real temporal future (the *Präsens* is mostly used for future time reference in German).
 It is probably better to consider this construction together with the modal verbs (though note that there is a long discussion about the merits of this decision in the German grammatical tradition, e.g. Fabricius-Hansen 1986: 141ff.)

+Modale Bedeutung: Erwartung, Vermutung

 - Der Feind greift morgen vielleicht an.
 - Der Feind wird morgen vielleicht angreifen.
-(Vermutung!?)

 The light verb *werden* is also used as auxiliary in the Konjunktiv.